 Onboarding is key to employee retention.
 So, how can you make it a great experience?
 Simply focus on how you want the employee to feel in the end.
 In terms of KM tools, there are no limitations.
 You can use an eLearning system where new hires can watch training courses or an internal forum where they can ask questions.
 You can even use VR headsets to recreate real-life experiences.

 Some companies, like Walmart, have started using VR headsets for employee onboarding (Image source)

-Percolate, an enterprise content marketing platform, uses several KM tools to engage new hires.
-The process starts with a simple document called “Day One @ Percolate” which points to onboarding resources like the company’s internal wiki, a vocabulary of internal terms, and an employee manual.
+Percolate, an enterprise content marketing platform uses several KM tools to engage new hires.
+The process starts with a simple document called “Day One @ Percolate,” which points to onboarding resources like the company’s internal wiki, a vocabulary of domestic terms, and an employee manual.

-Employees spend 1/5th of their work week searching for information.
+Employees spend 1/5th of their workweek searching for information.
 How can you help them find the resources they need as quickly as possible?
-For information that doesn’t change often, you can use a knowledge base, e.g. the description of your sales process.
-For information that expires fast, you can use an internal blog where each team can post the latest updates, e.g. HR can announce this year’s official holidays.
+For data that doesn’t change often, you can use a knowledge base, e.g., the description of your sales process.
+For information that expires fast, you can use an internal blog where each team can post the latest updates, e.g., HR can announce this year’s official holidays.